59 Low Growing Perennial Plants For Garden Edges and Borders

 This groundcover looks similar to turfgrass but grows purple, white, or pink spires of flowers.

-Monkey Grass appropriately has the nickname “border grass.”
+Monkey grass appropriately has the nickname “border grass.”
 It has narrow, deep green leaves that cascade out to the side.
 In the center, many stalks grow above the grass, boasting a series of tiny violet, white, or pink flowers.
+This plant is known to be aggressive in smaller areas and can invade natural landscapes.

-Ideally, you should use Monkey Grass in challenging garden borders, such as those along hills.
-Monkey Grass can grow in just about any soil and sunlight condition, although you should prune it annually.
-It grows in USDA Zones 5-10.
+Ideally, you should use monkey grass in challenging garden borders, such as those along hills.
+Monkey grass can grow in just about any soil and sunlight condition, although you should prune it annually.
+It grows in zones 5-10.

-One of the most popular flowers grown in home gardens and landscapes is the Mop Head Hydrangea.
+It is one of the most popular flowers grown in home gardens and landscapes.

-You should give your Mop Head Hydrangeas one inch of water weekly, and these plants prefer shade and rich soil.
-Mop Head Hydrangeas grow well in USDA Zones 6a-11a.
+You should give your mophead hydrangeas one inch of water weekly, and these plants prefer shade and rich soil.
+Mophead hydrangeas grow well in zones 6-11.

 Pigsqueak